EquiBind: Geometric Deep Learning for Drug Binding Structure Prediction: Related Work

 \textbf{Protein and molecular structure prediction. } Obtaining experimental 3D structural data of molecules and proteins is a highly expensive process.
-However, very recent DL models have produced a breakthrough in computational protein folding~\citep{jumper2021highly,baek2021accurate} and fast generation of small molecule low-energy conformation ensembles~\citep{ganea2021geomol,luo2021predicting,xu2020learning,shi2021learning}.
-These methods aim to accelerate the discovery of new structures and complement experimental data in various applications such as drug discovery.
+However, very recent DL models have produced a breakthrough in computational protein folding~\citep{jumper2021highly,baek2021accurate} and fast generation of small molecule low-energy conformation ensembles~\citep{ganea2021geomol,luo2021predicting,xu2020learning,shi2021learning, yuanqi}.
+These methods aim to accelerate discovering structures and complement experimental data in various applications such as drug discovery.

 \textbf{Protein representations (for DL-based molecular interactions). } To be useful for predicting molecular interactions, proteins must be modeled in specific ways to account for different views: backbone \& side-chains, protein \mbox{surface}, atomic point cloud, or amino-acid sequence. \citet{somnath2021multi} create a hierarchical representation of proteins and prove its utility in binding and function prediction. \citet{gainza2020deciphering,sverrisson2021fast} leverage geometric deep learning and mesh convolutional neural networks (CNN) to embed protein surface patches into fingerprints and allow for fast scanning and binding site identification, removing the need for handcrafted or expensive pre-computed features.
 However, these methods do not perform the full structural blind docking task that involves prediction of the binding site, of the orientations and placements of the two molecular structures, and of the internal conformational deformations during binding.
 Various other protein representations have been proposed for (graph) DL methods for individual structure prediction~\citep{jing2020learning}, protein-protein interactions~\citep{dai2021protein,eismann2020hierarchical,townshend2019end}, or protein function prediction~\citep{gligorijevic2021structure}.